jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     .. note::

         This prebuilt ACS image includes v5.13 kernel, which does not provide USB driver support for Corstone-1000.
-The ACS image with a newer kernel version and full USB support for Corstone-1000 will be available in the repository with the next SystemReady release.

 #.
 Decompress the pre-built ACS live image.